Education in Hebden before 1874

 The new building was designed by John Varley in the Gothic Revival style, which was typical of elementary schools built in the area at the time.
 Varley (1832-1903) was a civil engineer and architect then living in Burnsall, who was also responsible for Hebden's first water supply in 1863.
-The new school cost about £657 (about £73,000 today), and consisted of two rooms: the main classroom with a gallery at the north end, and a smaller one with a fireplace, which was probably the teachers retreat, although at some during the school's life (definitely before the 1970s) it was converted to an classroom for the infants.
+The new school cost about £657 (about £73,000 today), and consisted of two rooms: the main classroom with a gallery at the north end measuring 45' by 18', and a smaller one with a fireplace measuring 12' by 12', which was probably the teacher's retreat, although at some during the school's life (definitely before the 1970s) it was converted to an classroom for the infants.
 The yard was divided into two, and separate playgrounds and lavatories provided for the boys and girl.
 The windows were lancet-shaped, the roof was surmounted with a bell tower, and a clock face driven by a turret clock made by John Bailey of Salford which is accessed from the gallery, decorated the external north wall.
 Neither the bell nor the clock were installed in time for the formal opening.

 The opening ceremony was held on the 25th August 1874, with all due pomp, general admission being one shilling.
 The school was officially opened by Robert Bickersteth, the second Bishop of Ripon, accompanied by six members of the local clergy.
 The Hebden Brass Band provided the music, and a tea was provided for 300 people.
 The committee commissioned George Inskip (1846-1913), of Skipton, to photograph the school on the following day.
 He was also asked to photograph other features of the village, including the church, as well as some of the villagers in groups.